valflrt/encrypt-directory/README.md

 ## Features

-- Encrypt and decrypt directory with the key of your choosing
+- Encrypt and decrypt directory with the key of your choosing (encrypted files are simply renamed to `[original name].encrypted`)

 ## What to expect in further versions

 - Encryption for file and directory names
+- Encrypted files goes to a new directory named "encrypted"
 - More options concerning encryption and decryption